nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 3. Run `yarn dev` (or `npm run dev`.)
 4. Make your desired changes to the front-end.
 5. Provide the necessary permissions to the Netlify application for your GitHub repository.
-6. Once you import the repository, add the correct environment variables from your Nhost application:
+6. Once you import the repository, add the correct environment variables from your Nhost project:

 ```
 NEXT_PUBLIC_NHOST_SUBDOMAIN=YOUR_NHOST_APP_SUBDOMAIN